sinnwrig/URP-Fog-Volumes/README.md

 * Temporal Reprojection does not work in scene view, and only works when in play mode.
 * Temporal Reprojection cannot reproject parts where fog is facing the skybox or empty space.
 This is planned on being fixed.
 * There is currently a hard cap of 32 lights per volume.
-* Does not use physically based light scattering throughout the volume.
+* Does not use physically based light scattering through the volume, as lingting is single-bounce only.
+This means that for directional lights, volumes will be evenly lit regardless of density.
+This is planned on being added.
 * Orthographic cameras do not work.
 This is being worked on.
 * Baked lighting does not work at the moment.
 This is planned on being fixed.